iclr2025sub1844/iclr2025sub1844/rebuttal.md

 We show our camera control results with ground truth preview here, which demonstrates our pixel-level control capabilities.

 We also list the results of the comparing methods for the qualitative comparison.
+We can observe that our control precision is significantly higher than that of comparative methods.

 <table>
   <tr>